 What is Web Accessibility?

 Simply put, web accessibility means making the content on your site as readable, understandable, and easy to navigate as possible.
 Now one might counter: But if I can read and understand my site then everyone should be able to right?
-The spoiler here is that no, web accessibility affects anyone who uses the web, regardless of age or physical capability.
+Spoiler: NO!

-A common misconception is that web accessibility applies only to people with disabilities, so most companies don’t put too much thought into it.
-The truth is most of us at one point or another has required some form of accessibility.
-Take this quick self-evaluation test to see whether it matters to your business.
-Make a mental check-off for every point you can relate to:
+A common misconception is that web accessibility applies only to people with disabilities, but the truth is all of us at one point or another have required it in some form.
+Not convinced?
+Make a mental check-off for every statement you can relate to below:

 - The text on a website is really small, especially on mobile.

-- The colours on the site makes it hard to read.
+- The colours on the site makes the text hard to read.

 - I keep clicking on the wrong link because the links were too close together.